MinchinWeb/minchin.releaser/readme.rst

     keys are ``local``, ``test``, and ``pypi``.
 Under the server key, create a list of the packages you want explicitly installed.

-(verdorize keys are not listed here.)
+(vendorize keys are not listed here.)

 Step 4.
 Set up Invoke command shell (Windows).
 """"""""""""""""""""""""""""""""""""""""""""""